PRouzeau/BentSim/Readme_first.txt

-TRIKE GEOMETRY
+GEOMETRY AND MODELING OF A RECUMBENT
-This application is intended to design a trike (or quad) geometry and steering.
+This application is made to design the geometry of a recumbent bicycle, tricycle or quadricycle and in particular its steering blueprint.
-It is mainly studied for human powered cycles, but you can also use it for larger motorised machines.
-It simply generate the blueprint and no calculations (except trail) are done.
+It simply generates the blueprint and does not make any calculations (except for the trail and "wheel flop").
-Note that this application also exist in french, see "Lisez_moi.txt".

-Steering is designed with pure Ackermann geometry without compensation.
+The steering is designed according to pure Ackermann geometry.
+This application uses OpenSCAD as a visualization engine.
-After defining the geometry, you have to project the model on planes to be able to export drawings in DXF format to be used in any CAD.
+After defining the geometry, you must project the model in order to be able to export it in DXF format, usable in any CAD software.

+It is also possible to make a relatively complete visual model with a single tube frame.
+This model can be exported as a simple volume (without colors) in stl format.
+You can also project all or part of the model in 2D and export these 2D views in DXF format.
+Typically, we will make a projection of the frame.

+The size of the rider's model can vary and for the same size, the proportion between the length of the legs and the length of the torso is adjustable.
+Two sizes of riders can be displayed simultaneously on the model.

 By default, rider and transmission are not shown, you can display them in [Display] tab.
 They will be removed when projecting the geometry blueprint.